tsargp

 });

-You can configure shell completion to use the main script as a source of completion words.
+You can configure the user's terminal to use the main script as a source of completion words or suggestions.
 This is handled automatically by the library.
-You just need to register it with the completion builtins.
+You just need to register your application with the native completion engine:

 curl -fsSL https://bun.sh/install | bash